rikulo/rikulo-docs/docs/Getting_Started/Hello_World.md

 ###Handle Events

 The view will notify the application about the user's interaction with events.
 You can listen and handle the events with [View.on](api:view).
-For example, we can rewrite the "Hello World" application to change the greeting message when the user touches it as follows.
+For example, we can rewrite the "Hello World" application to change the greeting message when the user clicks the greeting message as follows.

     new TextView("Hello World!")
       ..on.click.add((event) {